aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-resource-assignments-in-php/managing-assignment-cost-in-php/_index.md

 ---

 ## **Aspose.Tasks - Managing Assignment Cost**
-To Manage Assignment Cost using **Aspose.Tasks Java for PHP**, simply invoke **AssignmentCost** module.
+To manage Assignment Cost using **Aspose.Tasks Java for PHP**, simply invoke **AssignmentCost** module.
 Here you can see example code.

 **PHP Code**